 saying the prayer, I, with wide eyes, search for what will appear from my

-prayer.
+prayer in my sun filled livingroom.
 Nothing.
 It has always been my dream to see the angels and nothing.

 Hearing

-the sounds of children playing basketball in my yard, I decide to take in some
+the youthful sounds of children playing basketball in my yard, I smile and decide to take in some afternoon sun on the black iron garden bench and watch them play.
+As the kids laugh and try daring

 feet.
 Unable to ignore the increasing sense that a snake is near, I fold my